Configuring Service and Topology Exchange Protocol (STEP)

 If moving-average-sample-size or significance-threshold is not configured, the default values will be used.
 Likewise, if increase-report-delay or decrease-report-delay is not configured, the default configuration is in effect.

-The rate limit parameters for peer path SLA updates to the STEP router document can be configured for each router.
-The router can use different values on a per-district basis:
+The rate limit parameters for peer path SLA updates to the STEP router document can be configured for each router from within the default-district parameters:

 config